The following guidelines may be helpful in assessing journals with which you are unfamiliar (whether these are open access or non-OA journals).

 - What is this journal/publisher's reputation among your peers?
 Is this journal recognized by your peers as being reliable and relevant to your area of research?

 - Has this publisher/journal been identified as questionable by others?
 A quick online search may bring up exchanges about specific journals and publishers, which may either confirm or allay suspicions you may have.

 - Does the journal have an impact factor?
 How high is the impact factor?
 The most common impact factor is from Thompson-Reuters' Journal Citation Reports, but there are other impact factors, such as the Eigenfactor and the SCImago Journal Rank indicator.
-Impact factor are produced using several years' data, so these will not be avaialble for newer journals.
+Impact factors are produced using several years' data, so these will not be available for newer journals.

 - What peer review measures are in place for this journal?
 The peer review process should be described on the journal's website, and should be consistent with the usual process in your field.

 - How qualified is the editorial board of the journal?
 The journal's website should list the members of its editorial board, as well as their affiliations.
 You should be able to verify that these people are credible editors for this discipline.
 (There have been cases where individuals have been added to a list of editors without their approval.)

 - Is the journal indexed in major databases or index services?
 The journal's articles should be indexed in Web of Science or in your field's respected indexes (e.g. PubMed, CINAHL, ERIC, MLA International Bibliography).
 Inclusion in Google Scholar should not be taken as an indication of reliability.